Graduates taking a series of exams can sometimes be offered a pay rise after every exam they pass.

 - £29,000 in the East Midlands and West Midlands

-- £27,000 in north-west England and Yorkshire and the Humber
+- £28,000 in north-east England and in Yorkshire and the Humber

 How much you’re likely to be paid also depends on your area of work.
-For instance, the median typical salary for a graduate working in actuarial (pensions) is slightly lower according to the Hays survey:
+For instance, the median typical salary for a graduate working in pensions is slightly lower according to the Hays survey:

 Which employers release salary information?